 10. Garlic-Rubbed Pork Shoulder With Spring Vegetables

 Pork knows no season, but the addition of herbs, edamame and peas make it distinctly suitable for spring.
-This pork shoulder recipe is a great balance of hearty protein and fresh produce, which is appropriate for the transitional period from winter to spring.
+Food & Wine's pork shoulder recipe is a great balance of hearty protein and fresh produce, which is appropriate for the transitional period from winter to spring.

 11. Vegan Spinach and Artichoke Quiche

-If you want to create a springtime quiche but don’t eat eggs, this vegan quiche recipe is for you.
+If you want to create a springtime quiche but don’t eat eggs, this vegan quiche recipe from Sweet Simple Vegan is for you.
 The custardy, savory tart uses tofu as a base and incorporates artichokes and spinach for flavor, texture and seasonal flair.